From our private database of 33,800+ case briefs...

 302 U.S. 319 (1937)

-Palko (defendant) was tried for murder and convicted of the lesser-included offense of second-degree murder.
-The law in the state of Connecticut (plaintiff) allowed the prosecution to appeal any errors of law in criminal trial.
-The state court of appeals found errors of law with respect to the exclusion of evidence and faulty jury instructions.
+Palko (defendant) was indicted for first-degree murder and convicted of the lesser-included offense of second-degree murder.
+The law in the state of Connecticut (plaintiff) allowed the prosecution to appeal any errors of law in a criminal trial, and the prosecution appealed the judgment.
+The state court of appeals found errors of law with respect to the exclusion of evidence and flawed jury instructions.
 The state court of appeals ordered a new trial.
-Palko objected to a retrial on double jeopardy grounds.
+Palko objected to a retrial on double-jeopardy grounds.
 Palko was convicted at the new trial and appealed the conviction through the state courts.
-Palko’s conviction was upheld by the state courts and he petitioned the United States Supreme Court for review.
+Palko’s conviction was upheld by the state courts, and he petitioned the United States Supreme Court for review.

 Rule of Law